React2Shell | CVE-2025-55182

 1files = { 2 "0": (None, '{"then":"$1:__proto__:then"}'), 3 "1": (None, '{"x":1}'), 4}

-But if we go more inside, we will notice in the following code snippet we need to thenable to the whole chunk object not just its data
+But if we go deeper inside, we'll notice in the following code snippet that we need the thenable to reference the whole chunk object, not just its data.

-So, we will use another shape of referring, we will '$@' sign to refer to the chunk object itself, not just its data
+So, we will use another shape of referencing.
+We'll use the $@ sign to refer to the chunk object itself, not just its data:

-Now, we created the function and make it called, and we are inside the vulnerable function `initializeModelChunk` that we want to exploit.
+Now we've created the function, made it callable, and we're inside the vulnerable function initializeModelChunk that we want to exploit.

-All we need now is to override this function to inject our payload that will leads to RCE
+All we need now is to override this function to inject our payload that will lead to RCE:

 initializeModelChunk.js